 - Alumni scholarships: These MSDS scholarships are for students who earned bachelor’s degrees at Tufts.
 Alumni are also eligible for graduate application fee waivers and discounted tuition as part of the university’s Double Jumbo Scholarships.

-- Scholarships for STEM majors from select Bridge Universities: Incoming MSDS students who earned bachelor's degrees at Lafayette College, Olin College, Smith College, Union College, and Wellesley College receive 20 percent tuition scholarships and are eligible for $1,000 merit scholarships when they submit optional quantitative GRE scores of 164 or higher.
+- Scholarships for STEM majors from select Bridge Universities: Incoming MSDS students who earned bachelor’s degrees at Lafayette College, Olin College, Smith College, Union College, and Wellesley College receive 20 percent tuition scholarships.

 - Yellow Ribbon Scholarships: Veterans enrolled in School of Engineering programs receive $5,000 annually to help fund their degrees as part of an agreement between Tufts and the VA.